saudiwin/ordbetareg/README.md

 Robert Kubinec
 January  11th, 2022

 This repository contains data and code for the paper, “Ordered Beta Regression: A Parsimonious, Well-Fitting Model for Continuous Data with Lower and Upper Bounds", which is  now forthcoming at the journal *Political Analysis*.
 An ungated preprint can be found here: https://osf.io/preprints/socarxiv/2sx6y/.
-It can be found both on Dataverse and Github.
+Replication files can be found both on Dataverse and Github.

 To replicate the paper, please first run the `install.R` script to make sure all relevant packages are installed.
 The script will also install `cmdstanr` and a version of `cmdstan`, which is the underlying MCMC sampling library from the Stan project.
 Installing `cmdstan` requires the R toolchain; if you have any trouble or are unsure see the `cmdstanr` package installation instructions: https://mc-stan.org/cmdstanr/articles/cmdstanr.html.